Biden, China's Xi expected to meet virtually by year's end

 "We will use the full range of tools we have and develop new tools as needed to defend American economic interests from harmful policies and practices,” Tai said.

 Madhani reported from Washington.
-AP Diplomatic Writer Matthew Lee in Paris contributed to this report.
+Associated Press writers Alexandra Jaffe in Washington and Matthew Lee in Paris contributed to this report.

 Credit: Evan Vucci